Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 **Almost there**

 Phew!
 You've made it this far!
-By now, you have quite a good understanding of the :term:`Particl Marketplace`.
+By now, you have a pretty good understanding of the :term:`Particl Marketplace`.
 In the next section, you'll have a deeper look into all of its components.

 But perhaps you want to skip that part and install it right away?
-Then just head over to the :ref:`Installation Guides`.
+Then head over to the :ref:`Installation Guides`.

 ----